P ≠ RP Proof

 type X program, and this fact will NOT be under consideration: This is

-not a contradiction, definitely, since we can easily create innumerous programs of this type and – without deciding them at all – produce a myriad of instances of the
+not a contradiction, definitely, since we can easily create innumerous programs of this type and – without need deciding about their types – produce a myriad of instances

 4.1 and 4.2, for details.